wrunneals/2D-Fractals/README.md

         z = z * z + c
 }
 ```
-This formula can be changed to produce different types of fractals (See 'Other Variations' for formulas).
+This formula can be changed to produce different types of fractals (See 'Other Variations').

 ## Coloring Algorithm